bcgsc/LINKS/README.md

 export PATH=$(pwd)/bin:$PATH
 ```

-Users can run `LINKS` (shell script in bin folder) to run whole pipeline smoothly with LINKS parameters (such as -d xx -t yy) as pre 2.0.0 versions.
+Users can run `LINKS` (shell script in bin folder) to run the whole pipeline smoothly with LINKS parameters (such as -d xx -t yy) as pre 2.0.0 versions.

 To run LINKS with default parameters with `LINKS`:
 ```